Streit-C/amd-lab-website/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We're a new group and we're looking for members!
+We are always looking for new undergraduate and graduate students!
 If you're interested in joining, please email Dr. Cunningham.

 {% include section.html %}